 Do you want to recover your inaccessible childhood pictures, business presentations, or important financial details from scratched Compact Disks (CD) or Digital Versatile Disks (DVD)?
 Here is the answer.
-Have a look at the top seven actionable ways to recover data from scratched optical media (CD/DVD).
+Have a look at the top seven actionable ways to recover data from a scratched optical media (CD/DVD).

 Looking at the growth of IT technology, this would not be erroneous to conclude that in comparison to USBs, external hard drives, flash drive, etc., the optical discs like CDs and DVDs have lost their significance.
-Still, a small section of users heavily relies on optical drives for installation, data backup, data transfer, and much more.
+Still, a small section of users heavily relies on optical drives for installation, data backup, data transfer and much more.
 But the major problem faced by all of them is scratched CD or DVD with continuous usage.

 Scratches turn healthy CD/DVD media into unreadable state and as a consequence data becomes inaccessible.
-The following post includes some methods to recover data from damaged or scratched CD/DVD.
+The following post includes some methods to recover data from a damaged or scratched CD/DVD.

 Methods to Recover Data from Scratched or Damaged Optical Drive